ember-animation/ember-animated/docs/README.md

 # ember-animated-docs

-This README outlines the details of collaborating on this Ember application.
+This is the documentation app for Ember Animated.
-A short introduction of this app could easily go here.

 ## Prerequisites